-- Permitted Uses Not Subject to Acreage Thresholds Residential; Residential Equivalent; Temporary Lodging; Recreational Vehicle Parks; Office; Personal Service/Office Support; Retail Commercial; Convention Center; Commercial/Business Service; Commercial Recreation; Recreation/Open Space; Community Garden; Agricultural-Light; - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Transportation/Utility. - Uses Subject to Five Acre Maximum Institutional - Locational Characteristics This category is generally appropriate to locations characterized by, and appropriate for, a highly intensive mix of residential and temporary lodging uses; in locations where unique recreational assets warrant the combination of permanent and temporary accommodations in proximity to and served by the arterial and highway network, as well as Multimodal Corridors Future Transit Investment Corridors depicted on the Transit-Oriented Land Use Vision-Strategy Map. - Scenic/Noncommercial Corridor (SNCC) Amendments to Resort in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to the enhancement connector SNCC classification. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 279 trips per day per acre.
+- Permitted Uses Not Subject to Acreage Thresholds Residential; Residential Equivalent; Vacation Rental pursuant to the provisions of Section 509.242(1)(c), Florida Statutes; Temporary Lodging; Recreational Vehicle Parks; Office; Personal Service/Office Support; Retail Commercial; Convention Center; Commercial/Business Service; Commercial Recreation; Recreation/Open Space; Community Garden; Agricultural-Light. - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Transportation/Utility. - Uses Subject to Five Acre Maximum Institutional - Locational Characteristics This category is generally appropriate to locations characterized by, and appropriate for, a highly intensive mix of residential and temporary lodging uses; in locations where unique recreational assets warrant the combination of permanent and temporary accommodations in proximity to and served by the arterial and highway network, as well as Multimodal Corridors and Future Transit Investment Corridors depicted on the Transit-Oriented Land Use Vision-Strategy Map. - Scenic/Noncommercial Corridor (SNCC) Amendments to Resort in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to the enhancement connector SNCC classification. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 279 trips per day per acre.

-- Residential Use Shall not exceed 30 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at thirty (30) UPA. - Recreational Vehicle Use Shall not exceed 30 UPA.
+- Residential and Vacation Rental Use Shall not exceed 30 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at thirty (30) UPA. - Recreational Vehicle Use Shall not exceed 30 UPA.

-- Temporary Lodging Use Shall not exceed: 1) 50 UPA; or 2) in the alternative, upon adoption of provisions for compliance with Section 5.2.1.3, the density and intensity standards set forth in Table 36 therein. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of 1.2, nor an impervious surface ratio (ISR) of .95. - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+- Temporary Lodging Use Shall not exceed: 1) 50 UPA; or 2) in the alternative, upon adoption of provisions for compliance with Section 5.2.1.3, the density and intensity standards set forth in Table 36 therein; or 3) in the alternative, the nonresidential intensity standards may be used. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of 1.2, nor an impervious surface ratio (ISR) of .95. - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+In the alternative, the mixed-use bonus provisions of Section 4.2.3.6 may be used.